 I used to think that these were words purely said to motivate you, without any wisdom behind them.

 My journey to reach the position of an exclusive private PA within a private residence and family office in the West End has not only been exhausting, but also mentally challenging.
-The odds were all against me, however the solitary one in my favour was my hunger to get the goal that I envisioned for myself.
-In turn, this outweighed all the odds and my dream turned into a reality.
+The odds were all against me.
+However my hunger to get the goal that I envisioned for myself helped me achieve my goals.
+This outweighed all the odds and my dream turned into a reality.

-My dream started in the Autumn of 2012, when I was surprised to be picked up in a Rolls Royce Ghost by my uncle, who is a Chauffeur to private families from the Middle East.
-I entered the vehicle and discussion commenced about his day to day role and the people he liaises with.
+My dream started in the Autumn of 2012, when I was surprised to be picked up in a Rolls Royce Ghost by my uncle.
+He was a Chauffeur to private families.
+I entered the vehicle and discussion commenced about his day to day role.
 This triggered a light bulb moment, and from the minute I stepped out of the vehicle, a new horizon was opened for me.
 I knew the Concierge and lifestyle business was where my heart craved.

-I wanted to be within a private household whereby I could make things happen and free up time for a respected Principle to carry on with their day to day role.
-Even in my early life, being the eldest in the family I had the responsibility to be a role model to my siblings and help them achieve their goals.
-Therefore helping a private Principle was not something I was daunted about- though some may find it overwhelming.
+I wanted to be within a private household whereby I could make things happen.
+Freeing up time for a respected principle to carry on with their day to day role.
+Being the eldest in the family I had the responsibility to be a role model to my siblings.
+Helping a Principle was not something I was daunted about- though some may find it overwhelming.

 At this point my career was established in the finance sector.
-Having worked in the Business, Commercial, Private and Sub Prime industries in Relationship Management roles, I certainly had the experience to grow within finance for the foreseeable future.
-I held a BA Hons Degree in Accounting & Finance, however my dream of working as a Private PA was pushing me to sacrifice my 5 year finance career; a decision most would think was foolish and irrational!
+I certainly had the experience to grow within the finance world.
+I held a BA Hons Degree in Accounting & Finance, however my dream of working as a Private PA was pushing me to sacrifice my 5 year finance career.
+Perhaps a decision most would think was foolish and irrational!

 From 2013 onwards, the real mental challenge commenced.
-I had to tweak my CV to make it credible to recruiters and also the Principles themselves, to show I was capable of doing private PA and lifestyle management work despite my roles in finance as a Relationship Manager.
-I started to apply for Admin Assistant roles, Executive Assistant roles & PA roles with the long term intention that it would lead me to the ultimate role of a private PA, which for many is the dream role in this industry.
+I had to tweak my CV to make it credible to recruiters, to show I was capable of doing private PA work.
+I started to apply for Admin Assistant roles, Executive Assistant roles & PA roles.
 All the odds were against me, as I had no real PA experience, and I am a male in a highly female orientated role.
 Plus, I am an Asian Male, and whilst it’s hard to find a male PA, an Asian male PA is even rarer.
-I also had no PA qualifications and no PA references.
+I also had no private PA qualifications and no private PA references.
 Having said that, what I did have was my heart, which was full with desire.